ginocic/PiHomeLab/docs/os/configuration.md

 - `BACK`
 - `Quit`

+!!! warning
+    Changing the IP address could break the connection.
+If so, connect again with the right address.

-The first configurations are ended.
-Execute the next command to reboot the Raspberry
+Just to be sure that all the modification will be preserved, execute the next command to reboot the Raspberry

 ```sh
 sudo reboot